dogz1lla/dwm/README.md

 # Notes on patches
 - vanitygaps is able to work with more than the set of the default layouts; so TODO is to patch `config.def.h` accordingly if new layouts are added;
+- alpha requires composit window manager to work (eg picom); on VM it makes everything sluggish, should try enabling it on an actual machine;